mdraheim/mdraheim.github.io/_posts/2023-09-02-confluence-datacenter-managed-synchrony.markdown

    # Note that this will not create any corresponding volume mounts;
 {% endhighlight %}

 Here is where the fun starts.
 Atlassian devs actually hardcoded properties to disable synchrony in datacenter mode.
 See [chart _helpers.tpl](https://github.com/atlassian/data-center-helm-charts/blob/main/src/main/charts/confluence/templates/_helpers.tpl){:target="_blank"}.
 Those properties then go to a configmap which then ends up being sourced into a container env JVM_SUPPORT_RECOMMENDED_ARGS in the pod template.
 Luckily, additional envs defined in the overrides file get templated into a position after the generated ones.
 So I can just override the blocking configmap based env with a duplicated env name.
 The first property is also in the configmap, the second is somewhat redundantly (because of the container env HAZELCAST_KUBERNETES_SERVICE_PORT) telling the hazelcast kubernetes plugin the service port which is important because it also applies to the **remote** ports hazelcast is scanning, the third property enables the manged synchrony-proxy.
+Instead of overriding the JVM_SUPPORT env I could just as well have set CATALINA_OPTS with the prop keys and different values.
+Works as long as my props come after the generated props.
+Last one wins.

 Next is podspec container ports.
 I also added the aleph port, though I have no idea what that is used for.
 Note that those ports do not have to be listed in the svc manifest.
 Hazelcast works between hosts (=pods) and only requires the svc name to get pod ip from the endpoints attached to the service.